signalfx/splunk-otel-java/MIGRATING.md

 | `logback` | 1.0+ |

-For more information about injecting trace IDs in logs with the Splunk Distribution of OpenTelemetry Java Instrumentation, see [Logger MDC auto-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/master/docs/logger-mdc-instrumentation.md).
+For more information about injecting trace IDs in logs with the Splunk Distribution of OpenTelemetry Java, see
+[Logger MDC auto-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/master/docs/logger-mdc-instrumentation.md).

 ### Trace annotation changes

-The `@Trace` annotation that the SignalFx Java Agent uses is compatible with the Splunk Distribution of OpenTelemetry Java Instrumentation.
+The `@Trace` annotation that the SignalFx Java Agent uses is compatible with the Splunk Distribution of OpenTelemetry Java.
 If you're using the `@Trace` annotation for custom instrumentation, you don't have to make any changes to maintain existing functionality.